 4. YOUR SELLER IS NOT REALLY READY TO SELL.
 If you approach your seller with the items listed above and they think you are crazy, then ask them this question: "Are you really, truly ready to sell your home?"

 It takes a commitment to the process to sell a home.
-Sellers will have to pick up, clean up and clear the clutter.
+Sellers will have to pick up, clean up, and clear the clutter.
 Buyers will want to see your listing at inconvenient times and you will sometimes need to make magic happen in order to accommodate them.
-You will (sometimes) have to present insulting, low-ball offers to your seller and beg them not to get so mad they refuse to counter.
+Sometimes you will have to present insulting, low-ball offers to your seller and beg them not to get so mad they refuse to counter.
 Sellers will have to fix a few things that they have been procrastinating about.
 The nosy neighbors will get a little nosier.
 And so on and so forth.

 If you want to sell your listing...you'll need to deal with all of these things and more.